Basudeb DasSarma: Career

-After completing his Doctor of Philosophy Basudeb started his career as an lecturer in chemistry in University of Calcutta (1950-1953).
+After completing his Doctor of Philosophy Basudeb started his career as a lecturer in chemistry in University of Calcutta (1950-1953).
 From 1953-1955 he worked as a research associate in the University of Illinois at Urbana–Champaign with professor of Inorganic Chemistry John C. Bailar Jr. The research was about learning more about coordination and stereo-chemistry of metal complexes.
 After this he came back and served as a lecturer in the University of Calcutta for 2 more years from 1955-1957.
 While teaching in the University of Calcutta he got the opportunity to work as the chief chemist at the Geological Survey of India and left his job at the University of Calcutta.
 In 1966 Basudeb migrated to United States with his family and joined the West Virginia State University as a professor in chemistry.
 He retired from the West Virginia State University in the year 1991 and remained as a professor emerita until 1992.
 Basudeb also served as research chemist for Union Carbide since 1966.
 From 1971-1972 Basudeb served as the Certified Research Administrator in the Oak Ridge National Laboratory.
 In 1988 he also served as the Project manager in National Institute of Chemical Studies.